martinthomson/tmi/draft-thomson-tmi.md

 # Security Considerations

-Controlling the level of participation and access intermediaries have is in part a security question.
-It is also fundamentally an application of a security
-principle: namely the principle of least privilege
+Controlling the level of participation and access intermediaries have is a security question.
+The principles in {{principles}} are fundamentally an application of a security principle: namely the principle of least privilege
 {{?LEAST-PRIVILEGE=DOI.10.1145/361011.361067}}.

 Lack of proper controls on intermediaries protocols has been the source of